Auto Insurance in San Diego, CA (The Complete Guide)

 |Days Very Unhealthy|

 As you can see, San Diego has had more days spent in the moderate category than in any other type.
-While air quality on these types of days is technically considered acceptable the number of pollutants in the air on days like these actually pose a moderate health risk.
+While air quality on these types of days is technically considered acceptable the number of pollutants in the air on days like these actually poses a moderate health risk.

 Since it is unlikely that you will be able to limit your time behind the wheel in most cases here are a few other tips that can help you improve the air quality in San Diego: